Non-Perturbative Trivializing Flows for Lattice Gauge Theories: Introduction

 A feature of neural ODE allowing for efficient gradient computations is the adjoint sensitivity method, which we implemented in a general way.
 This approach allows for automatic differentiation and memory-efficient gradient computation for an arbitrary neural network architecture.
 This is combined with Crouch-Grossman Runge-Kutta integration schemes that can simultaneously process scalar and matrix group-valued degrees of freedom, ensuring numerical stability.
 Our implementation can be straightforwardly applied to any related integration problem involving real numbers and matrix groups, and any loss functions.

 We used this framework to construct a novel continuous normalizing flow model for lattice gauge theories.
 Our method achieves state-of-the-art effective sample size -- a metric quantifying the efficiency of the sampler -- when benchmarked on sampling two-dimensional $\SU{2}$ and $\SU{3}$ lattice gauge theories.
+The integration and Lie group infrastructure developed for this study forms part of the broader flow library bijx \cite{Gerdes2025Bijx}.
+Numerical data for the figures can be found at \cite{zenodoData}.